voicesauce/opensauce-python/README.md

 Praat software
 * [Praat](http://www.fon.hum.uva.nl/praat/) (version 6.0.20+)

-and specify the path where OpenSauce can find the Praat executable.
 OpenSauce has been tested with Praat v6.0.20 - v6.0.35 on Linux.
 It's possible that OpenSauce may work with Praat version 6.0.03 or higher, but that has not been tested.

 If you want to use REAPER to estimate F0, you need to either install the corresponding Python package pyreaper or build it using a C compiler.